rforberger/ansible-wireguard/README.md

-# A wireguard ansible role with optional full automatic configuration of peers
+# A wireguard ansible role with optional fully automatic configuration of peers

 Example data: